lj-ditrapani/game-of-life-rust/README.md

-Conway's Game of Life on 2-D toroidal grid in rust
+Conway's Game of Life on 2-D toroidal grid in rust.

+An interactive command-line experience.

+Steps to success:

+1. Start program with `cargo run`
+2. Select a demo
+3. ????
+4. PROFIT!!!

 My first rust program.
 I would really appreciate feedback on idiomatic rust.